Quick/Nimble/README.md

 ## Installing Nimble via CocoaPods

-To use Nimble in CocoaPods to test your macOS, iOS or tvOS applications, add Nimble to your podfile and add the ```use_frameworks!``` line to enable Swift support for CocoaPods.
+To use Nimble in CocoaPods to test your macOS, iOS, tvOS or watchOS applications, add Nimble to your podfile and add the ```use_frameworks!``` line to enable Swift support for CocoaPods.